initcyber/APIster/readme.md

 ## Notes/To-Do
-(Somehow) integrate developer mode from Mozilla or Chrome to intercept HTTP Requests Then hit the endpoint API with requests() module and see what we get
+(Somehow) integrate developer mode from Mozilla or Chrome to intercept HTTP Requests Then hit the endpoint API with requests() module and see what we get. -  DONE!

 Use a proxy of sorts? mitmproxy.org?